stackotter/swift-cross-ui/README.md

 ## Dependencies

 1. Swift 5.5 or higher
-2. Gtk 4.10+
+2. Gtk 4
 3. clang (only required on Linux)

-### macOS: Installing Gtk 4.10+
+### macOS: Installing Gtk 4

-Install Gtk 4.10+ using HomeBrew or the package manager of your choice.
+Install Gtk 4 using HomeBrew or the package manager of your choice.

 ```sh
 brew install gtk4
 ```

-### Linux: Installing Gtk 4.10+ and Clang
+### Linux: Installing Gtk 4 and Clang

-Install Gtk+ and Clang using apt or the package manager of your choice.
-Ensure that the installed version of Gtk is Gtk 4.10+
+Install Gtk 4 and Clang using apt or the package manager of your choice.
+On most GNOME-based systems, Gtk should already be installed (although you should verify that it's Gtk 3).

 ```sh
 sudo apt install libgtk-4-dev clang
 ```

-### Windows (experimental): Installing Gtk 4.10+ through vcpkg
+### Windows (experimental): Installing Gtk 4 through vcpkg

-Install Gtk+ using vcpkg is strongly suggested on Windows.
+Install Gtk 4 using vcpkg is strongly suggested on Windows.

 #### Install vcpkg